apierr/backbonejs-requirejs-lecture/examples/final-project/README.md

 ## Final project exercise

-In this exercise we will build a library application for managing users contacts using Backbone and Narionette.
+In this exercise we will build a library application for managing users contacts using Backbone and Marionette.

 This app allows you to add, view, edit, and update each user.